 This sculpture may also signify that in a marital relationship, when the wife loses her temper the husband should stay calm and alert or vice versa.
 In a Hindu marriage, the mantra “Samaya Varte Savadhan“, is repeated by the groom after the priest.
 The meaning of this mantra is – Be cautious and act as per the situation.
 Only the groom is asked to chant this mantra because women, by nature, are generally calm and are expected to be so.
 Husband and wife should be the calming influence on each other for enjoying a harmonious marital life.

 The angels called vasini emerged from Lalithambigai’s mouth and sung the Lalitha Sahasranamam (1000 names) in praise of the Goddess.
+You can find Lalitha Sahasranamam in Sanskrit at this link here.
+It is also available in Tamil and Latin(English) scripts.
 This stotra is found in the Brahmanda puranam.
 Hayagriva taught Agastya – his disciple – this stotra.
 Agastya then came here and sang the popular sloka Maatha jaya Om Lalithambigaye.